What Is Shrinkage Of Concrete?

 3. Carbonation Shrinkage:

 Carbonation shrinkage occurs due to the reaction of carbon dioxide (Co2) with the hydrated cement minerals, carbonating Ca(Oh)2 to CaCo3.
 The carbonation slowly penetrates the outer surface of the concrete.
-This type of shrinkage mainly occurs at medium humidities and results increased strength and reduced permeability.
+This type of shrinkage mainly occurs at medium humidities and results in increased strength and reduced permeability.

 4. Autogenous shrinkage: